rosareyes/brooklyn-burger-web/README.md

 - **Predictable Layout:** The website maintains a consistent and predictable layout throughout.
 - **Input Assistance:** Forms and input fields provide assistance, error messages, and clear labels.

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## Contact

 Rosa Reyes: [LinkedIn](https://www.linkedin.com/in/rosaareyesc/)